Client Frequently Asked Questions

 - Presenting your case for relief to a judge and jury.

-- Resolving all liens that may be attached to your recovery.
+- Negotiating and reducing all liens that may be attached to your recovery.

 The reality is that you should be focused on your health and your recovery after you have been injured.
 While you do that, your attorney can handle the rest for you in an ethical and professional manner.

 To learn more, please see our page on 10 Reasons to Contact The Atlanta Georgia Personal Injury Experts at The Millar Law Firm.

 What is the Georgia limitation time period for your accident claim?
 Generally speaking, you will have two years from the date of an accident or injury to either settle or file a lawsuit in your personal injury case.
 O.C.G.A.
 9-3-33.
 However, we recommend that you take action well before you reach the end of that two-year period.

 This two-year period is called the Georgia statute of limitations for personal injury.
 In some situations, such as those involving minors or where the injury could not have been immediately discovered, or if criminal charges or the traffic ticket are still pending, the period may extend beyond two years from the actual date of the injury.
 In other cases, such as those involving a government entity, you may need to take action much sooner.